balanzashahanta/Balanza_GALT_UCSC_Cell_Browser/README.md

 ## 1. Assigned Gene and Disease

 The assigned gene is **GALT (galactose-1-phosphate uridylyltransferase)**, and the associated disease is **Classic Galactosemia**.

+The GALT gene is relevant to this activity because pathogenic variants in GALT are associated with classic galactosemia, a disorder affecting the body's ability to properly metabolize galactose.